yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 level: Intermediate
 key_points:
     - Braker3 allows to perform structural annotation of an eukaryotic genome
-    - BUSCO allows to inspect the quality of an annotation
+    - BUSCO and OMArk allow to inspect the quality of an annotation
 contributions:
   authorship:
     - rlibouba